3sIT/k8scheck/docs/writing_tests.rst

 Deleting Resources
 ------------------

-It is not necessary to delete resources at the end of a test case. kubetest automatically manages the namespace for the test case.
+It is not necessary to delete resources at the end of a test case. k8scheck automatically manages the namespace for the test case.
 When the test completes, it will delete the namespace from the cluster which will also delete any remaining resources in that namespace.